trankhoi25/skills-github-pages/index.md

 ---
-title: Welcome to my blog
+title: Warship Craft Gallery
 ---

+The Purpose of this blog is to serve as a test